 Sue Jane Taylor images:

-The Beatrice Works exhibition combines paintings, etchings, drawings and diaries to document the development of the Beatrice Windfarm Demonstration Project off the east coast of Caithness, and will be coming to Tankerness Museum in Kirkwall for this year’s Orkney International Science Festival.
+The Beatrice Works exhibition, combining paintings, etchings, drawings and diaries to document the development of the Beatrice Windfarm Demonstration Project off the east coast of Caithness, was featured at Tankerness House in Kirkwall in the 2013 Orkney International Science Festival.